Visiting Sarehole Mill

 Taught sessions can sometimes be adapted to fit with a particular classroom topic.
 Please get in touch to find out if this is possible for your group.

 Pupils must be briefed about what to expect from their visit prior to arriving on site, and must be dressed accordingly.
+We recommend not to wear school uniform and school shoes on this visit.
 Wellies are essential when booking Rivers, otherwise pupils must have sturdy footwear.
 Changes of socks and footwear are recommended for pupils to change into if they get wet.
 Please bring waterproofs, and hats, gloves, scarves and lots of layers in cold weather.
 Stilettos are strictly forbidden.

 Goodie bags are available to pre-order and can either be paid for on the day or via invoice to your school.
 We have two options of goodie bags to order:

-Goodie bags contain items in a random selection of colours (see bottom of page for images) and are subject to availability.
+Goodie bags contain items in a random selection of colours and are subject to availability.
 To pre-order your bags please contact Sarehole Mill on 0121 348 8160.

 Pupil / Teacher Ratio